joshua-d-miller/macOSLAPS/README.md

 `LocalAdminAccount` - Local Administrator Account.
 Default is 'admin'.
 (In String format)
 `DaysTillExpiration` - Expiration date of random password.
 Default is 60 Days.
 (In Integer format)
 `PasswordLength` - Length of randomly generated password.
 Default is 12.
 (In Integer format)
+`PasswordGrouping` - How many characters you want in each group before the separator.
+Default is 0 (In Integer format) `PasswordSeparator` - What Password separtor you would like to use.
+Default is **-** (In String format)
 `RemoveKeyChain` - Remove the local admin keychains after password change.
-(In Boolean format, recommended).
+(In Boolean format, recommended)
 `RemovePassChars` - Exclude any characters you'd like from the randomly generated password (In String format)
 `ExclusionSets` - Exclude any character set you'd like by specifying a string in an array.
 Options are 'symbols', 'letters', and/or 'numbers'.
 `PreferredDC` - Set your preferred Domain Controller to connect to [Useful when you have RODCs] (In String format).